-Mr W's representatives have said my decision is inconsistent with another decision issued by this service.
+Mr W's representatives have said my decision is inconsistent with other decisions issued by this service.
+Specifically, it has mentioned two other decisions.
 Again this isn't a point it has only made in relation to this case but many others with similar circumstances.
 Aside from the fact each case is decided on its own merits and its own circumstances, I appreciate it is fair to expect a level of consistency in decision making on cases that are very similar in nature.

-But in the decision referred to the transfer was completed in September 2014, so I don't agree the circumstances are the same and it being later is relevant for the reasons already explained.
+But in one of the decisions the transfer was completed in September 2014, so I don't agree the circumstances are the same and it being later is relevant for the reasons already explained.
 Nor do I agree that my decision is inconsistent with other cases.
+The other decision it refers to clearly has a fundamental difference to that of Mr W's transfer.
+I don't think it is necessary in deciding this case to set out those differences but the reasons I set out in my provisional decision for not upholding Mr W's case are not present in the other decision it has referred to.
 And in any event, as I have set out, each case is decided on its own merits and having considered this case carefully I do not agree that it should be upheld for the reasons I've previously set out.